lotfibennour/lotfibennour/README.md

-👋 Hi, I'm Lotfi Bennour, a Software Engineer | DevOps Engineer | FullStack Development based in Lorient, France.
+👋 Hi, I'm Lotfi Bennour, a Software Engineer | DevOps Engineer | FullStack Development based in Lille, France.

 ## Summary:

 [](https://github.com/lotfibennour#summary)

-Software Engineer with over 6 years of experience specializing in web development and DevOps.
+Software Engineer with over 7 years of experience specializing in web development and DevOps.
 Skilled in PHP, Python, JS, and frameworks like Flask, Django, ExpressJS and Laravel.
 Recently developed strong foundational skills in CI/CD pipelines using Github Actions, Jenkins, and Tektons, containerization with Docker and Kubernetes, Infrastructure as Code (IaC) with Terraform and cloud platforms including AWS, GCP and IBM Cloud.

 ## Skills: